From 2:30 to 7:30 p.m., 12th to 20th July, 2009

 A preview of the exhibition will be on view for the think-tank participants.
 The public opening of the exhibition is on the 12th of July at 4:00 p.m.

 Does the city move or do you move around in the city?
-Maybe, its both.
+Maybe, it is both.
 Our cities have become spaces which exude an impersonal, dry and functional energy.
 To feel at home here, we try to own a patch here and there to hide away, to console ourselves.

-This glass, concrete and trash city in the process of becoming, has amassed an infrastructure, a grid which thinks its going to be there forever.
-Building possibilities which parasitically draws on this to create pockets of parallel realities, has been an interest shared by many people and groups throughout history (gypsies, street performers, circuses, melas).
+This glass, concrete and trash city in the process of becoming, has amassed an infrastructure, a grid which thinks it’s going to be there forever.
+Building possibilities which parasitically draws on this to create pockets of parallel realities have been an interest shared by many people and groups throughout history (gypsies, street performers, circuses, melas).
 This exhibition proposes some ways of creating these parallel realities.
 These ways acknowledge the histories of this process but still position them in the world as it as now, with us being the way we are.

 The exhibition has fantasies, fictions and journalistic accounts of seeing the city grow out of its indifference and comfortably wear her neighbourhoods as if they were something specific, the people living there having real names, motivations, dreams and aspirations which can be mapped.
 Spirited Caravans sees the city in a mood which is celebratory, uninhibited, musical and new (but old at the same time).